DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_06__text_values.md

 <a id="t033" class="anchor" href="#t033" aria-hidden="true"> </a>
 ### T033 - No NBS Characters
-Verify text field does not have non-breaking-space (CHAR-160 or "NBS") characters.
+Verify text field does not have non-breaking-space (CHAR-160 / "NBS") characters.
 For example, to verify that the field last_name has no NBS chars in table employees:
 ```sql
 SELECT CASE WHEN COUNT(*) > 0 THEN 'FAIL' ELSE 'P' END AS status
 FROM (